Ambulance handover delays

 The national guidance states that patients arriving at an emergency department by ambulance must be handed over to the care of A&E staff within 15 minutes.
 A handover delay does not necessarily mean that the patient waited in the ambulance – they may have been moved into the A&E department, but staff were not available to complete the handover.

 This is regarded as one of the most important indicators of a system under pressure, as it occurs as a result of a mismatch between A&E/hospital capacity and the number of elective or emergency patients arriving.
-Before an A&E department becomes so full that significant queuing begins, the hospital should implement an escalation plan and alert the local clinical commissioning group.
+Before an A&E department becomes so full that significant queueing begins, the hospital should implement an escalation plan and alert the local clinical commissioning group.
 If significant delays still occur, this demonstrates a failure of the hospital trust (and wider health system) to meet the needs of patients requiring emergency care, since allowing ambulance queues to build up is not an appropriate way of managing an increase in demand.

 NHS England consulted on a proposed new set of standards for urgent and emergency care, as part of the NHS access standards review.
 The response to the consultation outlined plans to implement the new standards, including a measure of the percentage of ambulance handovers that take place within 15 minutes.
-Data is currently only published on handover delays over 30 minutes, and only in winter as part of NHS England’s Urgent and Emergency Care Daily Situation Reports.
+Data is currently only published on handover delays over 30 minutes, and only in winter as part of NHS England’s Urgent and Emergency Care Daily Situation Reports

 Data on ambulance handover delays of over 30 minutes is published as part of NHS England’s Urgent and Emergency Care Daily Situation Reports (SitReps) and collected from acute trusts each day during winter.